Möbius–Kantor graph: Topology

 Lijnen & Ceulemans (2004), motivated by an investigation of potential chemical structures of carbon compounds, studied the family of all embeddings of the Möbius–Kantor graph onto 2-manifolds; they showed that there are 759 inequivalent embeddings.
+The genus 1 embedding, which is not a regular map, is seen in the diagram above.

 Algebraic properties

 The automorphism group of the Möbius–Kantor graph is a group of order 96.
 It acts transitively on the vertices, on the edges and on the arcs of the graph.
 Therefore, the Möbius–Kantor graph is a symmetric graph.
 It has automorphisms that take any vertex to any other vertex and any edge to any other edge.
 According to the Foster census, the Möbius–Kantor graph is the unique cubic symmetric graph with 16 vertices, and the smallest cubic symmetric graph which is not also distance-transitive.
 The Möbius–Kantor graph is also a Cayley graph.